10 Great Books for Songwriters (2023)

-Don’t get me wrong: it is positive that the internet is full of educational material.
-It’s just hard sometimes to distinguish between good and bad advice, risking to throw away money and implement strategies that, in reality, are not as effective as they seemed to be on screen.
+Nowadays, the internet is full of educational material.
+It’s just hard sometimes to distinguish between good and bad advice, risking throwing away money and implementing strategies that, in reality, are not as effective as they seemed to be on screen.

 Pattison’s book has been around since 1995 and, since its release, it has gained huge authority on the topic of songwriting.

 Both practical and rich in the theoretic aspects of song-making, Writing Better Lyrics contains all the technical knowledge you need to write strong, original verses.

 Learn how to build vivid metaphors and leave behind cliches, get inspired by images you hadn’t thought of, and dive into the exercises and examples outlined to get a whole new perspective on the art of lyrics-writing.